President and Chief Executive Officer

 Butler majored in Political Science at the University of Tennessee and earned a Master of Arts in Communication (with distinction) from American University.
 He also earned a Certificate in Finance and Accounting from the Wharton School of the University of Pennsylvania and has been accepted as a Joan Shorenstein Fellow at Harvard University's John F. Kennedy School of Government.
 He was a guest lecturer (The First Amendment in the 21st Century) at the 75th anniversary commemoration of Princeton University's Woodrow Wilson School of Public Affairs.

-Butler is married to Donna Norton Butler, and they have three daughters – Katharine Butler Burton, Anna Butler and Sydney Butler – and identical twin grandsons, Patrick and Tyler Burton.
+Butler is married to Donna Norton Butler, and they have three daughters and three grandchildren.